dexgs/livestreaming/USAGE.md

 #### `--read-web-ip-from-headers y|n`
-- If `y` is passed, the server will read the value of the `X-Forwarded-For` header on HTTP requests and use that as the effective IP address of incoming connections.
+- If `y` is passed, the server will read the value of the `X-Real-IP` header on HTTP requests and use that as the effective IP address of incoming connections.
 - Use this if you are running behind a proxy and still want to use IP addresses with `--auth-command`.